SlowBubble/MidiChordSheet/README.md

 # Work in progress
 ## Doing
+- Score display every time the sheet re-renders

+## Done
 - Remove things from the sheet music (renderMgr) as the song goes by looking at the time.
-- Scoring

-## Done
-- Removed solfege lyrics by default (obstructing the game)

 ## TODO
 - Smart mode issue